CAT NAMES

 10. Li Ban: An Irish mermaid goddess, Li Ban’s story often intertwines with that of cats, representing transformation and the fluidity between realms.

-See also The Enchanting Quest for the Purrfect Name: A Guide to Tonkinese Cat Names
+See also The Purrfect Name: A Comprehensive Guide to Cozy Cat Names

 Attributes and Symbols Associated with Celtic Cat Goddesses